twisted/tubes/docs/tube.rst

 For example, the conversion of a continuous stream of bytes into a discrete sequence of messages can be implemented independently from the presentation of or reactions to those messages.
 This allows for similar messages to be relayed in different formats and by different protocols, but be processed by the same code.

-In this document, you will learn how to compose founts (places where data comes from), drains (places where data goes to), and tubes (things that modify data by converting inputs to outputs) to create flows.
+In this document, you will learn how to compose founts (places where data comes from), drains (places where data goes to), and tubes (things that modify data by converting inputs to outputs).
 You'll also learn how to create your own tubes to perform your own conversions of input to output.
 By the end, you should be able to put a series of tubes onto the Internet as a server or a client.